JabRef/user-documentation/en/general/installation.md

 #### Ubuntu and Oracle Java

-This applies for both 32bit and 64bit and both Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS.
+This applies for both 32bit and 64bit and both Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS and 20.04 LTS.

-Install Oracle JDK with "personal packages archiv \(ppa\)" which includes an automated update function:

-1. Add repository: `sudo add-apt-repository ppa:webupd8team/java`
-2. Update package list: `sudo apt-get update`
-3. Install: `sudo apt-get install oracle-java8-installer`

-If you want to install JRE or install java without ppa you should follow these [instructions](https://help.ubuntu.com/community/Java).
+Install Oracle JDK:

+1. Download the Linux files (e.g. Linux_X64) from https://java.com/en/download/linux_manual.jsp
+2. Unpack the archive
+ > Note: You can already start JabRef now.
+Just enter into terminal: "/home/USER/Downloads/jre-8u251-linux-x64/jre1.8.0_251/bin/java -jar /home/USER/Downloads/JabRef-4.3.1.jar" (The path has to match your folder structure)
+3. Register your JRE system-wide
+4. Move the java folder to your preferred location (e.g. /usr/java).
+The folder structure should look like "/usr/java/jre1.80_251/bin"
+5. Edit "bashrc" with: `sudo gedit ~/.bashrc`
+6. Insert the following lines and save the file (adjust JAVA_HOME if neccessary):

+  `export JAVA_HOME=/usr/java/jre1.80_251`
+  `export PATH=${PATH}:${JAVA_HOME}/bin`
+7. Log out and in to your system
+8. Verify your java version (see above): `java -version`
+9. Start JabRef with: `java -jar Path/to/JabRef.jar`

+Have a look for further [instructions](https://help.ubuntu.com/community/Java).

 #### Ubuntu and OpenJDK

 Just install JavaFX by executing `sudo apt-get install openjfx`.

 For Ubuntu 18.04 and newer, `openjfx` [uses the Java version 11](https://github.com/JabRef/help.jabref.org/issues/204) which is currently not supported by JabRef.
-Hence, use an older version:
+Hence, use an older version (does not work with Ubuntu 20.04 anymore):

 1. If you accidently installed the new version, remove it with `sudo apt purge openjfx`.
 2. Install an older version with `sudo apt install openjfx=8u161-b12-1ubuntu2 libopenjfx-jni=8u161-b12-1ubuntu2 libopenjfx-java=8u161-b12-1ubuntu2`.